 How can sales analytics improve sales performance?

-Sales analytics improves performance by revealing the strengths and weaknesses of individual sales reps and the sales team as a whole, thereby allowing sales managers to tweak behaviors and sales strategy to ensure success.
+Sales analytics improves performance by revealing the strengths and weaknesses of individual sales reps and revenue-critical employees—the employees that contribute to the company's revenue-generating process—thereby allowing sales managers to tweak behaviors and sales strategy to ensure success.
 This is beneficial on the macro and micro levels.

 Identifying the important metrics for your business and your team depends on key performance indicators that you identify as vital to your business model, such as selling motions, sales processes, sales cycles, and more.
 One way to identify your sales KPIs is to align them with your strategic growth initiatives.
 Here are a few examples:

-Going up market.
-If you’re aiming for the enterprise sphere, you’ll want to see your average deal size and average revenue per unit increasing.
+- Going up market: If you're aiming for the enterprise sphere, you'll want to see your average deal size and average revenue per unit increase.
 This signifies larger deals from larger customers.

-These are just a few ways to tie your sales metrics and sales analytics back to strategic revenue goals, which in turns starts with sales goals.
-The metrics you track are a means to that end goal, not the end themselves.
+These are just a few ways to tie your sales metrics and sales analytics back to strategic revenue goals.
+The metrics you track are a means to that end goal, not the end itself.

 Here are 15 of the most critical sales metrics we recommend tracking for any revenue team: